rockmonkey4004/rockmonkey4004.github.io/_posts/2020-09-08-Tues-Food-Relationship.md

 tags:  topic-tuesday
 comments: true
 permalink:
-published: false
+published:
 ---
 When was the last time you asked yourself about your relationship with food?

 To be honest, mine has been substandard at times and superb at other times.
 Growing up overweight resulted in quite a bit of thought about what I ate.
-I dwelled on the2 Eggo waffles I ate instead of 1, the cake at the birthday party, the second helping I wanted of my Mom's dinner but felt I did not deserve.
+I dwelled on the 2 Eggo waffles I ate instead of 1, the cake at the birthday party, the second helping I wanted of my Mom's dinner but felt I did not deserve.

 Fast forward to when I was trying to lose the weight and I would not allow myself things like cereal, bread, cookies, chips etc. I counted every calorie and shamed myself for even wanting a sandwich.